Finax Blog

 Start investing today

-Stock prices, for example, change more than bond prices - they have higher volatility, but historically achieve higher returns.
-Developing countries' or smaller companies' shares experience bigger price movements than those of big companies in mature markets.
+Stock prices, for example, change more frequently than bond prices - they are more volatile, but have historically achieved higher returns.
+Developing countries' or smaller companies' shares experience bigger price movements than those of big companies in well-established markets.

 The result of our know-how is a rebalancing system that increases portfolios´ profitability and reduces their risk.